 At most stadiums, especially if the home team is doing well at all, the crowd is a constant roar of singing and chanting.
-I went to a game at Arsenal, who’s currently leading the league, and it was awesome.
+I went to a game at Arsenal, who were leading the league at the time, and it was awesome.
 And this was for a game against poor old Fulham.
 When a big team is in there, or their neighborhood rivals Tottenham come in … I can’t imagine.

 Most teams have anthems they like to sing, and lately fashionable things like a player’s name.
 Here are Leeds United fans reminding their hosts, Wigan Athletic, that they are “top of the league.”

 And I finally got to see the Liverpool fans sing their classic, “You’ll Never Walk Alone.”
 (Skip ahead to about the 0:50 mark)

 They also make them up for particular players.

 The best I heard was for German defender Per Mertesaker, aka BFG, or Big Fucking German.
 You know the tune for Guantanamera?
 That’s a common soccer tune over here, and one version at Arsenal is “Big Fucking German!
 We’ve got a big fucking German!
 Big fucking Geerrrrman.
 We’ve got a big fucking Geerrman!”

 Oh, another thing about going to games in person: You can actually make out what they’re singing!
 Except maybe in Newcastle.